 It was hard to hold onto the morning’s glory.
 We got tired and sore.

-Finally, we arrived in Belorado and recovered quickly in a nice albergue and this beautiful, mural-filled city.
+Finally, we arrived in Belorado.
+We recovered quickly in a nice albergue and this beautiful, mural-filled city.

 We had a wonderful albergue, with a great chef, and the city is full of beautiful murals!

 walked this section on October 11, 2019

 We started the morning, very briefly, along the road again.
 The truckers redeemed themselves for sweeping away our energy yesterday.
 Today they honked, waved, and gave us a thumbs up to encourage us onward.
 Yay, Truckers.